 Become familiar with the abortion clinic and the surrounding area.
 Gather information such as:

 - Which of the clinic’s entrances/exits are used by clients?

 - How close you can get to the clinic’s entrances/exits while remaining on public property, such as a sidewalk.

 - What, if any, restrictions exist for using amplification in the area of the abortion clinic.

 - The days of the week and the times of day surgical and chemical abortions are performed at the clinic.
 This will have to be done by calling the clinic.

 Both schools of thought have merit.
-The decision whether or not to use signs, and what kind of signs to use, is a matter of conscience and therefore up to the individual.
+The decision whether or not to use signs and what kinds of signs to use is a matter of conscience and, therefore, up to the individual.

 Signs can be very effective tools in both pleading with people not to kill their unborn children and communicating truth in a limited amount of time.